Ali-Mikael/Application-hacking/h4-Disaddembly.md

 #### This is achieved in the following manner:

 > [!NOTE]
-> This is pseudocode derived from the representation of the original source code to drive the point across!
+> This is pseudocode derived from the representation (also pseudocode) of the original source code to drive the point across!
 >

 ```C